miniature-tiger/archipelago/README.md

 * Change commentary to focus on single player - with updates on other team moves

 Resource tile search phase:
-* Get all ships moving
+* Get all ships moving - COMPLETE
-* Automate search for resource tiles
+* Automate search for resource tiles - COMPLETE
-* Automate claiming of resource tiles
+* Automate claiming of resource tiles - COMPLETE

 Conflicts:
-* Automate avoidance of pirate ships
+* Automate avoidance of pirate ships - COMPLETE
-* Automate ship return to nearest harbour after damage taken
+* Automate ship return to nearest harbour after damage taken - COMPLETE

 Contracts for delivery:
 * Automate collection of goods
 * Automate delivery of goods
+* Automate choice of contracts to fulfil

 Shipbuilding
-* Automate decision to build ships
+* Automate decision to build ships - COMPLETE
-* Automate teamworking so that ships on same team do not pursue same targets

 Strategies and AI for computer players
 * Produce array of ships with game strategies
-* Decision making between different possibilities
+* Decision making between different possibilities - IN PROGRESS
+* Automate teamworking so that ships on same team do not pursue same targets
 * Consider different ability levels and strategy types for computer players

 # Phase 5 - Game Management and Settings